btroncone/learn-rxjs/operators/filtering/skip.md

 ## Skip the provided number of emitted values.

-###Why use `skip`?
+### Why use `skip`?
-What skip allows you to do is to ignore the first however many emission from the source you want.
-The reasoning for the skip is entirely up to you.
-Perhaps you have an observable that always emit certain values at the beginning and you don't care for them.
-Perhaps those first few aren't needed and you don't want your observable to be noisy with unecessary emission.
-But at the end, you want to skip because you want to subscribe to your observable and are only interested in later portion of the emissions.
+Skip allows you to ignore the first x emissions from the source.
+Generally `skip` is used when you have an observable that always emits certain values on subscription that you wish to ignore.
+Perhaps those first few aren't needed or you are subscribing to a `Replay` or `BehaviorSubject` and do not need to act on the initial values.
+Reach for `skip` if you are only concerned about later emissions.

-Think of it as a short hand of filtering the first handful of of indexes. `.filter((val, index) => index > 1)`
+You could mimic `skip` by using [`filter`](./filter.md) with indexes.
+Ex. `.filter((val, index) => index > 1)`

 ### Examples